ADIR360/PyroSense/README.md

 FireSense's multi-sensor integration, distributed intelligence, open-source dashboard, automated emergency response, and cost-effective scalability make it a unique and valuable solution for enhancing fire detection accuracy, response times, and overall safety in residential and commercial settings.

 By Student of UPES:
-Piyush Kumar
+Piyush Kumar,
-Sonali Bhadra
+Sonali Bhadra,
-Dhruv Tandon
+Dhruv Tandon,
 Arush Dubey